Business

 BJU Core

-In the business world, the ability to adapt to change is essential to success.
-You’ll take BJU Core courses, including a few in English, speech and the arts, so you can thrive in any job situation and build common ground with future contacts.
-Through Bible courses, you’ll build a solid foundation on the truth of God’s Word, so you can know what you believe, know why you believe it and share the good news of Jesus Christ with others.
+In the business world, adapting to change is essential to success.
+Through courses in English, speech and the arts, you’ll know how to build common ground with future contacts, speak with confidence and thrive in any job.
+With Bible courses, you’ll gain a foundation on the truth of God’s Word so you’ll know what you believe, why you believe it and how to share your testimony for Christ.

 Electives